Asan station

 Asan Station is a railway station on the Janghang Line which is also served by Line 1 of the Seoul Subway.
-Its located in Baebang-eup, Asan-si, Chungcheongnam-do, South Korea.
+Its located in Baebang-eup, Asan, South Chungcheong Province, South Korea.
 Meanwhile, is served by all Saemaeul-ho and Mugunghwa-ho services on the Janghang Line.

 It is connected to (and it is possible to transfer to trains which stop at) Cheonan–Asan station, a KTX railway station which is also served by Gyeongbu KTX and Honam KTX.

 History

 Asan station was opened on March 30, 2007, to facilitate access to the KTX station.